TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 happened.
 If the characters talk of the involvement of the wolf attacks with Sylvanus, the council will say that Lady Glynlamin's father was a follower.
 The council will suggest that they are concerned that the attack could be fabricated to distract from her failings.
+They will ask them to bring the answer to them.

 During the characters investigation, Elder Maiele will send 3 vine blights to attack the characters.
 She will attempt to use this to banish the characters